This is a guest post by Kate Storm, writer at Our Escape Clause.

 What are the opening hours?

-How to Get to Cenote Samula
+Best Time to Visit Cenote Samula

-From Valladolid, assuming you haven’t rented a car elsewhere in Mexico and are road tripping Yucatan (car rentals are hard to come by in Valladolid itself), you essentially have three options: taxi, bike, or collectivo.
+From Valladolid, assuming you haven’t rented a car elsewhere in Mexico and are road tripping Yucatan (car rentals are hard to come by in Valladolid itself), you essentially have three options: taxi, bike, or colectivo.

-If you’d like to get a little sightseeing in along the way, you can also rent a bike in Valladolid and ride to the cenotes yourself–there are bike paths that connect the cenote complex to town, and the ride is said to be fairly easy and safe.
+If you’d like to get a little sightseeing in along the way, you can also rent a bike in Valladolid and ride to the cenotes yourself.
+There are bike paths that connect the cenote complex to town, and the ride is said to be fairly easy and safe.

 READ ALSO: How to get from Cancun to Valladolid

 Your guide will also show you the market of Valladolid and bring you to a traditional Mayan village.
 Even better, the local tour operator donates 3% of your tour price to a local charity project.
-The tour also includes lunch.
-BOOK IT HERE
+The tour also includes lunch. ➥ BOOK IT HERE

 READ ALSO: 6 Best Cenote Tours from Valladolid [2021]